mawburn/tabletopland-next/README.md

 ## Is this an official Shopify repo?

-**Absolutely not.** It is for TabletopLand LLC which I personally own & not at all affiliated with anything Shopify, other than the store running off the Shopify platform.
+**Absolutely not.** It is for TabletopLand LLC which I personally own & not at all affiliated with Shopify Inc., Shopify International Ltd., Shopify Commerce Singapore Pte.
+Ltd.
+, or any other Shopify subsidiary.

 ## Why didn’t you use Liquid?